 *venture x*

-When you are paying $395 to $695 for a premium travel rewards credit card, getting a huge welcome bonus of points or miles is practically essential.
-Without it, it doesn't make sense.
+When you are paying $395 to $895 for a premium travel rewards card, getting a huge welcome bonus of points or miles is practically essential.
+Without it, each of these cards would be a tough sell.

-Here's what each of these three cards has to offer when it comes to a big bonus…
+Here's what these three cards have to offer when it comes to a big bonus.

 The Chase Sapphire Reserve®